What Is Artificial Intelligence (AI)?

 Future of Artificial Intelligence

 Looking ahead, one of the next big steps for artificial intelligence is to progress beyond weak or narrow AI and achieve artificial general intelligence (AGI).
 With AGI, machines will be able to think, learn and act the same way as humans do, blurring the line between organic and machine intelligence.
-This could pave the way for increased automation and problem-solving capabilities in medicine, transportation and more — as well as sentient AI down the line.
+This could pave the way for increased automation and problem-solving capabilities in medicine, manufacturing, transportation and more — as well as sentient AI down the line.
 In a 2024 essay about the promises of the technology, Anthropic CEO Dario Amodei speculates that powerful AI might accelerate innovation in the biological sciences as much as tenfold by enabling a larger number of experiments to be conducted at any given time, and by shortening the gap between new discoveries and subsequent research building on those discoveries.

 On the other hand, the increasing sophistication of AI also raises concerns about heightened job loss, widespread disinformation and loss of privacy.
 And questions persist about the potential for AI to outpace human understanding and intelligence — a phenomenon known as technological singularity that could lead to unforeseeable risks and possible moral dilemmas.